mrgaaron/docs/source/reference/objects/function.rst

    start    :class:`DateTime`      Same as the start time in the read interval
    =======  =====================  ===========

+.. todo:: note about start param in rollups

 .. class:: MultiRollup

    The multi-rollup function applies several folds to the same sensor data.
+The result will contain multiple streams for each sensor, one per rollup function.

    **Name:** ``multi_rollup``